The Peasants: Art movements included in the novel

 Impressionism - a style in painting developed in France in the late 19th century that uses colour to show the effects of light on things and to suggest atmosphere rather than showing exact details.
 In the book we can find impressionism in the descriptions of nature.

 Naturalism - a style of art or writing that shows people, things and experiences as they really are.
 In the book naturalism is used to present everyday life.
 The most famous fragment of the book when naturalism is shown is when Jakub – the farmhand - is cutting his leg.

 Realism - a style in art or literature that shows things and people as they are in real life (detailed descriptions of nature, traditions, everyday life and heroes).

 Symbolism - the use of symbols to represent ideas, especially in art and literature (the scene of the Maciej's death, which symbolises a strong relationship between people and nature).

 English translations

 The novel was first translated into English by Michael Henry Dziewicki and published in 1924.

 A new English translation, by Anna Zaranko, was published in November 2022.

-Film and television adaptations
+Screen adaptations

-A film was made of the novel (directed by Eugeniusz Modzelewski) in 1922, as well as a television mini-series in 1972 (directed by Jan Rybkowski).
+The Peasants was adapted for the screen in 1922, 1972, 1973, and 2023.

+A 1922 film adaptation was directed by Eugeniusz Modzelewski; all copies (even incomplete ones) were lost during WWII.

+A 1972 TV miniseries adaptation was directed by Jan Rybkowski, who also directed the 1973 film adaptation.

-It was announced that an animated film based on the novel is set to be released in 2022 with a full trailer revealed.
-The movie is directed by Dorota Kobiela and, much like her previous film Loving Vincent, the film is entirely rotoscoped with paintings.
+In 2020, it was announced that an animated film based on the novel was to be released with a full trailer revealed.
+The film is directed by Dorota Kobiela and, much like her previous film Loving Vincent, the film is entirely rotoscoped with paintings.
+The world premiere took place at the Toronto International Film Festival on September 13, 2023, in the Special Presentations section.